arun-ks/SubTaskTimer/README.md

 ### Other Lists which use same infrastructure
 - A [checklist for Hiking](https://arun-ks.github.io/SubTaskTimer/HikingCheckList.html)
-- This [time tracker for commute](https://arun-ks.github.io/SubTaskTimer/ktm.html), is customized specifically for a specific route
+- This [time tracker for KTM commute](https://arun-ks.github.io/SubTaskTimer/ktm.html), is customized specifically for a specific route